Skip to Content

 • You have a toddler or child under age 5.

-You will automatically qualify based on income if you are already participating in the Supplemental Nutrition Assistance Program (SNAP, or food stamps), Medicaid, or Temporary Assistance for Needy Families (TANF).
+You also have to meet certain income guidelines.
+Specifically, you have to be at or below 185% of the US Poverty Income Guideline.
+You will automatically qualify based on income if you are already participating in the Supplemental Nutrition Assistance Program (SNAP), Medicaid, or Temporary Assistance for Needy Families (TANF).

 You also have to meet a state residency requirement and be determined “nutritionally at risk” by a health professional.
 You can be deemed at risk based on anemia, underweight, maternal age, history of pregnancy complications, or poor pregnancy outcomes.
 You can also be considered at risk if you have diet-based risks.